 Synthetic market data?

-Think about chart patterns, candlestick pattern, trends vs. random drift or volatility behavior.
+Think about chart patterns, candlestick pattern, trends vs. random drift or volatility behaviour.
 If the data is produced by a random process these properties will not resemble the ones found in historic market data,

 I am a believer in technical analysis and all it’s implications, so altering historic data is nearly a sacrilege to me.
-The goal of this article will be to present a way to randomize existing market data, instead of generating completely random data.
+The goal of this article will be to present a way to randomise existing market data, instead of generating completely random data.
 This will preserve the original character, patterns and trends of the historic markets, just changing them slightly in a random way.
-This new, noisy data series can be used to do a realistic test to the the stability of your strategies.
+This new, noisy data series can be used to do a realistic test of the the stability of your strategies.

 Noisy Data Candles